-In effect, this tells your body that you must be warm enough, and can start cooling down to fall asleep.
+In effect, what this does is tell your body that you must be warm enough that you are ready to sleep, and can start cooling down to fall asleep.

-We’ve seen both in sleep laboratories and at home that even a few minutes of periocular warming can reduce the time it takes you to fall asleep.
+We’ve seen both in labs and at home that even a few minutes of periocular warming can reduce the time it takes you to fall asleep.